nroduit/nroduit.github.io/content/getting-started/building-weasis.en.md

 <!-- -->

 -  Options for building the portable distribution.
-    - By default the executable on Windows runs only a single instance (from Weasis 2.0).
-To disable single instance in portable version, set windowsName property empty.
+    - By default, the executable on Windows runs only a single instance (from Weasis 2.0).
+To disable single instance in the portable version, set windowsName property empty.
 {{< highlight bash >}}
 $ mvn clean package -Dportable=true -DwindowsName=
 {{< /highlight >}}
-    -  On 64-bit system, it requires to install the 32-bit compatibility libraries to build the windows executable.
-On Linux you need to install **ia32-libs** package.
+    -  On 64-bit system, it requires installing the 32-bit compatibility libraries to build the windows executable.
+On Linux, you need to install **ia32-libs** package.
 {{% notice warning %}}
 Do not place the sources in a path that contains directories with blanks or national characters, the compilation of the win32 executable can fail.
 {{% /notice %}}